 The commercially-made model rocket motors listed below have been subjected to rigorous safety and reliability testing conducted by the NAR Standards & Testing (S&T) Committee and are the only ones approved for sale in the U.S. or for use in this Challenge.
 All motors listed here are in current production.
-Every motor listed here will continue to be approved for use in the Team America 2004 event regardless of any subsequent announced changes to the NAR's overall official engine certification list.
+Every motor listed here will continue to be approved for use in the Team America 2006 event regardless of any subsequent announced changes to the NAR's overall official engine certification list.
 This list may be expanded if new motors are certified during the period of the Challenge; this expansion and any revised list will be communicated to all those teams enrolled in the Challenge.

 Download "Motor Data Sheets" from the NAR web site if you desire additional information.
 Each data sheet contains a thrust curve together with values from a test firing, including measured average thrust and total impulse, plus 32 data points for use in altitude simulation computer programs.
-This thrust curve data is incorporated in the ROCKSIM computer program.